QuantGov/documentation/docs/tutorial/first_estimator.markdown

     """
     Assign a label to a set of documents using a CountVectorizer
     Arguments:
-    * streamer: a quantgov.corpora.CorpusStreamer object
+    * streamer: a quantgov.corpus.CorpusStreamer object
     Returns: a quantgov.estimator.Labels object
     """
     label_names = ('randomly_true',)